Knowable Word

 What I don’t love about Logos

 I’m frankly concerned with the extent to which Logos has incorporated AI into the software, without granting users a setting to opt out of it.
-As with most other software on the market, AI is being pushed on us whether we want it or not.
+As with most other software available today, AI is being pushed on us whether we want it or not.

 Some of the AI features are wonderful, such as Smart Search.
 To perform a robust search in Logos, I used to have to spend lots of time looking up the proper search syntax for what I was seeking.
 But AI now enables me to search for anything in plain language, and the search results come clearly footnoted with sources in my library, so I can click on any source to verify the AI is not hallucinating on me.

 However, the AI incorporation into the Sermon Builder is nothing short of troubling.
 So far, I have been repulsed by handing my work in teaching and preaching over to AI, but it is only becoming easier for students and teachers of the Bible to do so, with few safeguards.
 It’s packaged in Logos as mere suggestions for outlines, discussion questions, or illustrations.
-But the amount of work Logos will allow you to delegate to AI.
+But with a single click, you can then insert those “suggestions” right into your notes or manuscript, presenting them as your own work.

-With a few keystrokes, you can submit a Scripture text, audience demographic, and general theme you want to cover.
+To get more specific: With a few keystrokes, you can submit a Scripture text, audience demographic, and general theme you want to cover.
 Logos AI will then spit out a full sermon outline, with summaries of sections, suggested applications, teaching objectives, and a main point.
-All you’ve got to do is take that with you into a small group or class, and you don’t have to do much thinking on the text for yourself!
+All you’ve got to do is take that with you into a small group or class, and you can lead a discussion or present a lecture that is just as soulless and Spirit-empty as the machine that disgorged it onto your screen.

 This is not good for humanity, especially for the church of Jesus Christ, and we need heartier speed bumps for such dangerous tech.